 - What talents do you have that you haven’t developed?
 Don’t say none.

-- Which of your skills are you most proud of?
+- Which of your skills are you the proudest of?
 This often reflects obstacles you’ve overcome.

 - What were you doing when you were happiest in your work life?
 Could you find a way to be doing that now?

 - What are your most cherished hopes for your future work life?
-What could keep you from realizing those hopes?
+What could keep you from realising those hopes?

-Author: Mr. Subbaraman (Subba) Iyer, Information Technology professor, S P Jain Center of Management.
-Prof, Subba has spend 28 years in technology, business, consulting in various corporate roles in the IT and Internet industry.
-Despite of his success in the corporate world, his true calling is exploiting human potential and he attempts to do it through counseling, coaching, and inspiring people to scale new heights.
-As a executive coach, he has helped professionals and teams improve performance significantly by expanding perspectives and envisioning new possibilities.
+Prof Subbaraman (Subba) Iyer has spent over 30 years in several roles across technology, business and consulting in the IT and internet industries.
+Despite his success in the corporate world, his true calling is exploiting human potential and he attempts to do that through counselling, coaching, and inspiring people to scale new heights.
+As an executive coach, Subba has helped professionals and teams improve their performance significantly by expanding perspectives and envisioning new possibilities.